 When calculating the prohibited transaction excise tax where there is a failure to transmit participant contributions (elective deferrals) or amounts that would have otherwise been payable to the participant in cash, the amount involved is based on interest on those elective deferrals.
 See Rev. Rul.
-2006-38.
+2006-38, 2006-29 I.R.B.
+80, available at www.irs.gov/irb/2006-29 IRB/ar06.html.

-Generally, for financial investment advice provided after December 31, 2006, the prohibited transaction rules of section 4975(c) will not apply to any transaction in connection with investment advice, if the investment advice provided by a fiduciary adviser is provided under an eligible investment advice arrangement under Department of Labor guidelines.
+Generally, the prohibited transaction rules of section 4975(c) will not apply to any transaction in connection with investment advice, if the investment advice provided by a fiduciary adviser is provided under an eligible investment advice arrangement under Department of Labor guidelines.